dshil/coreutils-playground/README.md

-## cutils stands for a cripple coreutils implementation.
+## cutils stands for a cripple coreutils implementation

 **Goals**